alimnsr1154/Xylophone/README.md

 ## Getting Started

-Icreated a Xylophone music app that plays Xylophone sounds.
+I created a Xylophone music app that plays Xylophone sounds.
 For every Beethoven out there, this will let you unleash your musical talent where ever you are.

 <div align="center" width="50">